Human Development Counseling (HDC)

 HDC 587.
 Professional Experience: Practicum.
 3 Hours.

 Professional experience in helping relationships within institutions/agencies that promote human welfare.
 Requires 100 clock hours on site.
 Admission by application to HDC professional experience coordinator, who coordinates placement in an appropriate setting.
 Requires demonstration of competence in process, relationship, attending, and influencing skills, as well as knowledge of major theoretical approaches to counseling.
 Registration limited and waiting list maintained.
 Required core course.
 Course Information: Credit/No Credit grading only.
-Prerequisite: HDC 501, HDC 511, HDC 512, HDC 513, HDC 515, HDC 546, and HDC 575.
+Prerequisites: HDC 501, HDC 511, HDC 512, HDC 513, HDC 515, HDC 546, and HDC 575.

 HDC 588.
 Professional Experience: Practicum in Family Counseling.
 3 Hours.

 Focuses on the use of therapeutic knowledge and skills with families.
 Successful completion of the course requires demonstration of competencies considered essential for the professional building a career in the field of family counseling.
-Course Information: Prerequisite: HDC 513, HDC 515, HDC 534, HDC 546, HDC 558 and HDC 575.
+Course Information: Prerequisites: HDC 513, HDC 515, HDC 534, HDC 546, HDC 558 and HDC 575.
 Restricted to Human Development Counseling.

 HDC 590.
 Professional Experience: Internship.
 1-10 Hours.

 Requires minimum of 6 credit hours and 600 clock hours; additional credit hours require department approval.
 Course Information: May repeat for a maximum of 10 hours.
-Prerequisite: HDC 513, HDC 515, HDC 521, HDC 524, HDC 525, HDC 542 or HDC 531, HDC 533, HDC 546, HDC 575, and HDC 587 or HDC 588.
+Prerequisites: HDC 513, HDC 515, HDC 521, HDC 524, HDC 525, HDC 542 or HDC 531, HDC 533, HDC 546, HDC 575, and HDC 587 or HDC 588.
 For MCFC students: 2 of the 4 MCFC required courses - HDC 534, HDC 537, HDC 545, HDC 558.
 Restricted to HDC majors.
-1.000 to 10.000 Credit hour.

 HDC 599.
 Tutorial.
 1-12 Hours.